-Sports photographers who have worked with famous athletes or those with a reputable and long-standing career often charge higher rates than those just starting out in the field.
+Sports photographers who have worked with famous athletes or those with a strong reputation and long career often charge higher rates than those just starting out in the field.
 The geographic location of a pro can also affect their rates.
 Photographers in regions with a higher cost of living generally charge more for services.

 Some sports photographers charge an hourly rate for their services.
 The rate may include some post-production work (retouching), or it may solely be for photographing the event or game.
-Don't be shy about asking questions to make sure you understand what services are provided at what rate.
-Here are two examples of hourly rates:
+Don't hesitate to ask questions to make sure you understand what services are provided at what rate.
+Here are two examples of average hourly rates:

-Many sports photographers offer onsite services in half- or full-day pricing bundles.
-A package deal gives clients a discount from the photographer's usual hourly rate, ensures more coverage of their sporting event — or a more extensive photo shoot — and benefits the professional by consolidating work with one client.
+Many sports photographers offer on-site services in half- or full-day pricing bundles.
+A package deal can give clients a discount from the photographer's usual hourly rate, ensure more coverage of their sporting event — or a more extensive photo shoot — and can benefit the professional by consolidating work with one client.
 With Greg Dunivant Photography, clients receive increased hourly savings for longer package deals:

 - Full-day photo services (eight hours): $800, which is a $400 discount from the hourly rate

 Some photographers specialize in sports portraits and fitness modeling as an element of their work.
-Often these photo shoots are on-location (yoga studio, swimming pool) to best showcase the athlete.
+Often these photo shoots are on location (yoga studio, swimming pool) to best showcase the athlete.
 Costs for portrait sessions can vary depending on the city, photographer background and more.
-David Keith Photography in Washington, D.C., charges a $395 starting rate for portrait sessions.
+For example, David Keith Photography in Washington, D.C., charges a $395 starting rate for portrait sessions.

 - CD/DVD or flash drive of all sports photos: $25

 - Retouching services: $50 per hour, with a 30-minute ($25) minimum

 - Special lighting setup: $75

 - DVD slideshow of game or sports event, with audio: $75, including up to 50 images; each additional image: $1